balanced-dev/yuzu-docs/docs/definition/style.md

 	`.list {
 	$this: &; // Will contain '.list'
 }`<br>
-	However won't work on the backoffice in the previews if you are wrapping all your styles in a class as '&' will equal something like `.yuzu-back-office .list` and thus won't work as expected, hence the hardcoding of the class instead.
+	However, this won't work on the backoffice in the previews if you are wrapping all your styles in a class as '&' will equal something like `.yuzu-back-office .list` and thus won't give the expected result, hence the hardcoding of the class instead.

 ?> **For further reading about modifiers**: See the [modPartial markup section](definition/markup?id=modPartial)